 This man never cared about what he wanted; he just cared about what other people wanted.
 He was always busy and always employed because he was looking for a way to give people what they wanted–not the other way around.
 You need to give people what they want.
 It is all about people and what they want.

-In my line of work I have encountered numerous people who have gone into the practice of law only to find that there are hardly any jobs out there for them.
-It is like this with numerous professions.
-People go and get the right education and attend the right schools, yet they end up jobless and with very few prospects.
-This is extremely disappointing, but it is a situation that occurs everywhere, and it will always be going on.
+In my line of work, I have encountered many people who have gone into the practice of law only to find that there are hardly any jobs out there for them.
+It is like this with many professions.
+People get the right education and attend the right schools, yet they end up jobless and with very few prospects.
+This is extremely disappointing, but it is a situation that occurs everywhere, and it will always go on.
 If lawyers are suddenly not in demand, then it means they are simply not providing a product that the world wants.
 There is no reason to be angry about this; it is simply the law of supply and demand.

 However, in the legal profession, there are always tons of opportunities.
 There is a need for foreclosure attorneys, people to sue employers for wrongful discharge, and so forth.
 This demand might not be in your city or backyard, but an attorney should not have to search all that far to find work.

-When you drive down any street long enough, you will generally see certain businesses that are thriving and others that are not.
+When you drive down any street long enough, you will see certain businesses that are thriving and others that are not.
 The businesses that are thriving are providing something and doing something in a certain way that people (customers) want.
-Businesses that survive and prosper in all economic climates are those that are able to provide consistent and ongoing value to people and give people what they want.
+Businesses that survive and prosper in all economic climates are those that can provide consistent and ongoing value to people and give people what they want.

-People, businesses, and others that provide what others want always prosper, and those who do not provide what others want do not prosper.
+People, businesses, and others that provide what others want always prosper, and those who do not provide what others want to do not prosper.
 This is how our economic system is set up.
-This is why there are always going to be firefighter jobs, for example.
+Therefore, there are always going to be firefighter jobs, for example.
 This is something that people need and want.

 All you need to do is give people what they want.